Waleed18574/Python-Project-Hypermarket-Grocery-Sales-Analysis-by-Customers/README.md

 - Spending by Income group
 - Spending by Homeownership
 - Discount Utilization
-- Cusomter Segmentation by Total Spend, Total Orders and Total Discount.
+- Customer Segmentation by Total Spend, Total Orders and Total Discount.

 Business insights and recommendations are provided after each analysis to utilize the findings and make informed decisions.